mehulagg/gitlab/doc/update/upgrading_postgresql_using_slony.md

 ALTER ROLE slony SET statement_timeout TO 0;
 ```

-Make sure you replace "password string here" with the actual password for the
+Make sure you replace "password string here" with an actual password for the
 user.
 A password is required.
 This user must be created on both the old and
 new database server using the same password.